Pl0the/cmpm-121-f25-d3-autmendo/PLAN.md

 -[x] implement Geolocation API based movement using the interface -[x] apply the facade pattern to the interface
--[x] add a toggle to switch between the two movement types -[ ] implement localstorage API for the game state
+-[x] add a toggle to switch between the two movement types -[x] implement localstorage API for the game state
--[ ] add ability to load last game state adn resume gameplay -[ ] implement new game button to start a new game
+-[ ] add ability to load last game state and resume gameplay -[ ] implement new game button to start a new game
 -[ ] final polish and cleanup with D3.d